Economics Network Event Connects Students and Alumni

 “I want Purchase to succeed.
 It makes my degree more valuable.”

-Charissa Mosca ’17, who currently works for the hedge fund Point72 after a previous stint at Kraken Digital Asset Exchange, added a final word of encouragement to the students.
+Charissa Mosca ’17, who currently works for the hedge fund Point72 after a previous stint at Kraken Digital Asset Exchange, gave the students a final word of encouragement.

 “Don’t be afraid to take risks.
 I took a lot of risks, and they paid off.”